Policy on Grade Grievances for Undergraduate Students in Boston University Courses

 Effective June 1, 2018

 This policy provides a means for a student to contest a final course grade received in a credit-bearing Boston University course when that grade is alleged by the student to be arbitrary.
 It is the shared responsibility of the instructor of record (hereinafter referred to as “instructor”), student, department or program (hereinafter referred to as “department”), and school/college to resolve allegations of arbitrary grading.
-For courses and cocurricular opportunities that have the prefix “HUB,” (i.e., HUB XCC 433) the BU Director of Advising will serve as the “chair.”
+For courses and cocurricular opportunities that have the prefix “HUB,” (i.e., HUB XCC 433) the Assistant Provost for General Education will serve as the “chair.”

 A “Boston University course” is one whose instructor is hired and directly supervised by Boston University.
 Please note: courses that are offered through Boston University Study Abroad but taught by another institution are not Boston University courses.
 Grade grievances for such courses fall under the policies of the institution at which they are taught.

 Grading is the prerogative of the faculty and is based upon a student’s performance against a clearly articulated set of assignments, expectations, and standards.

 Arbitrary grades are defined as those:

 - assigned to a student on some basis other than performance in the course; or,

 - assigned to a student by resorting to unreasonable standards different from those which were applied to other students in that course or section of the course; or,